 Outlined below is the base salary data of the peer group of companies outlined above.
-For 2022, the Compensation Committee kept the same base salary structure as in 2019.
+For 2023, the Compensation Committee kept the same base salary structure as in 2022, which has carried on since 2019.
 In determining base salary, the Compensation Committee tabulated the average base salary for the executive officers in the peer group of companies.

-The Compensation Committee determined on April 2, 2018 that, commencing April 1, 2018, the base salary of our President and Chief Executive officer be set at approximately 70% of the average base salaries of the peer group of companies and that the base salaries for our Chief Financial Officer and the Chief Operating Officer be set at approximately 60% of the average base salaries of the peer group of companies, all of which is reflected in the table set forth below:
+The Compensation Committee determined that the base salary of our President and Chief Executive officer be set at approximately 70% of the average base salaries of the peer group of companies and that the base salaries for our Chief Financial Officer be set at approximately 60% of the average base salaries of the peer group of companies, all of which is reflected in the table set forth below:

-Executive Min Max Average 2018 2018 to Avg.
+Executive Min Max Average 2023 Avg.

 CEO (in \$,000) 386 600 400 275 69%

 CFO/COO (in\$,000) 220 391 300 175 58%